capitalkind/GameGame/misc/ideas.md

 card gets clicked on, revealing it another card gets clicked on, revealing it if they don't match, they both get hidden

+Table idea doesn't work, trying Divs instead
+Also I've been going at this the wrong way, trying to force the table and ignoring the LOGIC of the game itself Opacity!